-The driver and reflector middle section (d = 40mm) is already inserted into the platforms (see picture on 3^{rd} picture page).
+The driver and reflector middle sections (d = 40mm) are already inserted into the platforms (see picture on 3rd picture page).

 The elements fixed on the plates have to be mounted at the underside of the boom in a way that the outer edge of the platform is located 1 cm in front of the tip of the boom.